-Click on the add image button and choose the images you want to resize.
-Once they are up and ready, they will appear at the right-side of the program with options t change the aspect ratio.
-Click the green button that says Resize and that’s it.
+Click the add image button and choose the images you want to resize.
+Once they are up and ready, they will appear on the right side of the program with options t change the aspect ratio.
+Click the green button that says Resize, and that’s it.

 See how easy that was?
-No complexity, just a few clicks of the mouse and the job is done.
+No complexity, just a few clicks of the mouse, and the job is complete.

 So what about the problems?

-The problems here are not a deal breaker, but if there’s another app like Icecream Image Resizer that solves the following issues, we’d definitely make the switch in a heartbeat.
+The problems here are not a deal-breaker, but if there’s another app like Icecream Image Resizer that solves the following issues, we will make the switch in a heartbeat.

-For some strange reason, the developers chose to not allow users to create custom presets.
+For some strange reason, the developers chose not to allow users to create custom presets.
 In our minds, this is unacceptable, but still something we could live with if the competition fails to solve it.
-Furthermore, users are not able to minimize the tool to the system tray, something else we can live with but would rather not.
+Furthermore, users cannot minimize the tool to the system tray, something else we can live with but would rather not.

 Overall, the app is solid, and it is what I use now to resize images for The Windows Club.
-So far, there are no underlying problems that might cause for concern.
-We’ve scanned the app with VirusTotal and came across no viruses or malware, so it is good to go.
+So far, there are no underlying problems that might cause concern.
+We’ve scanned the app with VirusTotal and found no viruses or malware, so it is good to go.

 Icecream Image Resizer can be downloaded from the official website for free.